Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

 Blue KC is a leader in the development of innovative managed care programs.
-Nearly one million members are enrolled in a wide range of group and individual insurance products, including health maintenance organizations (HMO), preferred provider organizations (PPO), dental, and Medicare supplement insurance plan.
-Visit the What We Offer section of our website to learn more, or give us a call at 800-860-2227, Monday through Friday from 8 a.m. to 5 p.m.
+Nearly one million members are enrolled in a wide range of group and individual insurance products, including health maintenance organizations (HMO), preferred provider organizations (PPO), dental, and Medicare insurance plans.
+Explore our website to learn more, or give us a call at 800-860-2227, Monday through Friday from 8 a.m. to 5 p.m.
 Central Time.

 What is Blue KC's address?

 The address of our main headquarters is One Pershing Square, 2301 Main, Kansas City, Missouri 64108.
 For the claims address specific to your health insurance plan, refer to the back of your member ID card.

 Blue KC is open from 8 a.m. to 8 p.m.
 Central time.

 Blue KC is proud to be the largest provider of health insurance plans in a 32-county area serving greater Kansas City and northwest Missouri.
 The Missouri counties covered are: Andrew, Atchison, Bates, Benton, Buchanan, Caldwell, Carroll, Cass, Clay, Clinton, Daviess, DeKalb, Gentry, Grundy, Harrison, Henry, Holt, Jackson, Johnson, Lafayette, Livingston, Mercer, Nodaway, Pettis, Platte, Ray, Saline, St. Clair, Vernon, and Worth.
 We also serve Johnson and Wyandotte counties in Kansas.

 To provide affordable access to healthcare and to improve the health of our members.

 Who do I contact for questions about the plans Blue KC offers?